ZoeKIM752/IoT/README.md

 ## IoT-based Smart Home utilizing bluetooth and WiFi
 How wonderful it would be to turn off the lights when you lay down to go to bed?

-<br\>How wonderful it would be to open the door without getting up?
+How wonderful it would be to open the door without getting up?

-<br\>We began the project with laziness like this.
+We began the project with laziness like this.
 Our goal is to implement using IoT.

 ## Screenshots
 Include logo/demo screenshot etc.